aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/convert-slide/_index.md

 ```

-This Java code demonstrates the conversion process for a slide with notes using the [getImage](https://reference.aspose.com/slides/php-java/com.aspose.slides/ISlide#getImage-java.awt.Dimension-) method:
+This PHP code demonstrates the conversion process for a slide with notes using the [getImage](https://reference.aspose.com/slides/php-java/com.aspose.slides/ISlide#getImage-java.awt.Dimension-) method:

 ```php
   $pres = new Presentation("PresentationNotes.pptx");